buzzibaer/hgscontinued/README.md

 # hgscontinued
-Healing Group Sucks Continued

-Healing Group Sucks Continued
+## Healing Group Sucks Continued

 Update on the famous Healing Group Sucks Addon
 Due to disappearing of the original Author i made some Updates to make it work

 Healing Groups Suck is a GUI for creating, broadcasting, and saving healing groups during raids.